Mansabdar: Zat and Sawar

 During later years of his reign, Akbar introduced the ranks of zat and sawar in the system.
 Different views have been expressed regarding these terms.
 According to Blochmann, every mansabdar had to maintain as many soldiers as were indicated by his rank of zat while the rank of sawar indicated the number of horsemen among them.
 Irlos IV expressed the view that zat indicated the actual number of cavalry under a mansabdar besides other soldiers while sawar was an additional honour.

 According to I W Butlar, the rank of sawar was given to mansabdars to fix up their additional allowances.
-A mansabdar was paid rupees two per horse.
+A mansabdar was paid two rupees per horse.
 Therefore, if a mansabdar received the rank of 500 sawar he was given rupees one thousand additional allowance.
 Abdul Aziz is of the opinion that while the rank of zat fixed the number of other soldiers under a mansabdar, the rank of sawar fixed the number of his horsemen.

 A K Mathur has opined that while the rank of zat indicated the total number of soldiers under a mansabdar, the rank of sawar indicated the number of horsemen under him.
 During the reign of Akbar, the mansabdars were asked to keep as many horsemen as were indicated by numbers of their ranks of sawar.
-But, the practice was not be maintained by other Mughal emperors.
+But, the practice was not maintained by other Mughal emperors.